 If we looked at the most recent sales in Midtown Sacramento properties seem to be averaging around $100 a square foot.
 This average includes sales that occurred in 2019.
 During Covid, Sales were off considerably.
 Virtually all the sales are for residential developments.
 Six recent sales illustrate where Midtown land values are at.

-- 2700 V Street, a half-acre residential development site sold for approximately $83 per SF.
-The site was fully entitled when it sold.
+- 2700 V Street, a half-acre residential development site, sold for approximately $83 per SF.
+The seller had fully entitled the site before closing.

 All the sales listed above are residential development sites.
 For one developer it seems that the strategy is to buy, develop and sell as close to project completion as possible.
 And as long as buyers keep paying 4% cap rates on stabilized investments, the formula works.